ciptard/frend/README.md

 Features
 --------
-*	Proper content editing
+*	Rich content editing in the front end - what you see is what you actually get
-*	Backups
+*	Backup everytime you save

 System Requirements